Discworld (video game): Gameplay

 Discworld is a third-person point-and-click graphic adventure game.
 In each location, the player can examine and interact with people and objects.
 The player can also pick up and use items to acquire other objects or solve puzzles to remove obstacles.
 Conversations focus on Rincewind using one of four topics with characters: Greet; Sarcastic or Joking; Question; and Vent Anger.
 Extra topics may sometimes appear related to a subject that Rincewind learns during the course of the game.
 The player can interact with a variety of people, including the Archchancellor, Dibbler, the Librarian, and Death.

 Discovered items can be stored in one of two inventories: Rincewind's pockets, which can hold only four items at a time; or in the Luggage.
-In order to progress the story, that is divided into four acts, Rincewind must find the correct items to advance, which requires visiting a multitude of locations.
+In order to progress the story, which is divided into four acts, Rincewind must find the correct items to advance, which requires visiting a multitude of locations.
 Some of the locations are near Ankh-Morpork, while others are outside the city and around the Discworld.
 All of these places can be accessed via an overworld map for each region whenever the player leaves a location to visit another (some become accessible when the player learns about them).

 The PlayStation version is compatible with the PlayStation Mouse, as well as the standard PlayStation controller.
 The Japanese Sega Saturn version is also compatible with the Shuttle Mouse.